MatthewReid854/reliability/docs/Datasets.rst

 - automotive - This dataset is relatively small and a challenging task to fit with any distribution due to its size.
 It also includes mostly right censored data which makes fitting more difficult.
 - defective_sample - This dataset is heavily right censored with intermixed censoring (not all censored values are greater than the largest failure).
 It exhibits the behavior of a defective sample (aka.
 Limited fraction defective).
+- ALT_temperature - This dataset is an accelerated life test (ALT) dataset conducted at 3 temperatures.
+It should be used with an ALT probability plot.
+The dataset contains mostly censored data but is easily fitted by Weibull_2P, Lognormal_2P, and Gamma_2P distributions.

-All datasets are functions which create objects and every dataset object has three values.
-These are:
+All datasets are functions which create objects and every dataset object has several values.
+For most datasets, these are:

 - info - a dataframe of statistics about the dataset
 - failures - a list of the failure data
 - right_censored - a list of the right_censored data

+Some datasets (such as ALT_temperature) have other values in addition to those listed above.
 If you would like more information on a dataset, you can type the name of the dataset in the help function (after importing it).

 .. code:: python